 CYNTHIA SCHUCK-PAIM, PHD

 Cynthia received her D.Phil. in Evolutionary Biology (Animal Cognition) from Oxford.
 Her D.Phil was followed by two research fellowships (at Oxford and Brazil), as well as by various research projects for institutions in the UK, USA and Brazil.
-As a scientist Cynthia published a number of articles on subjects ranging from the evolution of advanced cognition and infectious disease epidemiology to the mathematical modeling of spatial distributions based on climate.
+As a scientist Cynthia published a number of articles on subjects ranging from the evolution of advanced cognition and disease epidemiology to the mathematical modeling of animal distributions based on climate.
 She was an invited speaker in conferences in various countries and has taught data analysis and experimental design in the UK and Brazil for several years.
 In 2005, Cynthia co-founded Origem.
-Since then she has been involved on several research projects in global health, health metrics and sustainability.
+Since then she has been involved on several research projects in global health, metrics and sustainability.
 Cynthia has also worked as a specialist in scientific capacity building in the biological, agricultural and medical sciences, having taught hundreds of university students and researchers.
-She is an associate researcher at University of Sao Paulo, and a consulting scientist for a D.C. based company specialized in global health.
+She is an associate researcher in Animal Cognition at University of Sao Paulo, and has worked as a consulting scientist in global health.
 She has also done extensive pro-bono work on the environmental footprints of animal agriculture (land use, water and carbon footprints) for various organizations and currently investigates farm animal health and welfare.

 WLADIMIR J ALONSO, PHD